arduino/docs-content/content/hardware/06.edu/carriers/braccio-carrier/product.md

 ---
-title: Braccio Carrier
+title: Arduino® Braccio Carrier
 url_shop: https://store.arduino.cc/products/braccioplusplus
 url_guide:
 url_datasheet:
 core:
 ---

-The Braccio Carrier is the main feature of the Arduino Braccio ++, with its ability to control the motors and display.
+The Arduino® Braccio Carrier is an add-on board that sits on top of your favorite Arduino Educational existing product line providing faster prototyping in increasing demands for robotics and automation.
+A perfect board for quixk an easy learning while building small projects.